 In a rush?
-You can find just the snickerdoodle bread recipe at my Tumblr.
+You can find just the snickerdoodle bread recipe at my Tumblr, or you can jump to my Just the Basics section.

 Snickerdoodle cookies are a delight.
 They have a light, fluffy texture and just the right amount of cinnamon and sugar to make them a beautiful treat at any time.
 In fact, I’d choose snickerdoodle cookies over frosted sugar cookies any day.